inet-framework/inet-showcases/wireless/ieee802154/doc/index.rst

 consumed the most energy.
 Nodes in the same role (i.e. lamps, sensors) consumed roughly the same amount of energy.
 Although the controller transmitted eight times as much as the sensors, it consumed just about 25% more energy.
-This is because energy consumption was dominated by idle radio state.
+This is because energy consumption was dominated by the idle radio state.
 The controller transmitted in about 8% of the time, the sensors about 1%.
 Also, all transmissions were received by all nodes in the network at the PHY level, thus they shared the energy consumption